-Employee retention is one of the major focus-points of workforce engagement and also makes up a sizeable portion of the HR department’s KPI.
-Retention isn’t just about keeping employees happy with half-measures as appreciation; it’s about retaining talent and ensuring that the best people stay with the organization as long as possible.
+Employee retention is one of the major focus points of workforce engagement and also makes up a sizeable portion of the HR department’s KPI.
+Retention isn’t just about keeping employees happy with half-measures such as appreciation; it’s about retaining talent and ensuring that the best people stay with the organization as long as possible.

 What is employee retention?

 The practices, policies and overall strategy that is designed to retain the company’s best employees is known as employee retention.
-It is the best practice to reducing the turnover problem.
+It is the best practice to reduce the turnover problem.

 How do you catch the retention red flags?

-How do you identify the warning signs or the retention red flags that indicate an employee may be ready to abandon ship?
+How do you identify the warning signs of employee retention or the employee retention red flags that indicate an employee may be ready to abandon ship?
 Here are some indications you need to look out for: